Transfer on Death Deed

 - It must be signed by the owner of the property and two credible witnesses, all of whose signatures must be acknowledged by a Notary Public.

 - It must state that the transfer is effective only at the death of the owner;

 - It must be recorded in the office of the Recorder of Deeds in the county in which the property is located before the owner’s death.

 Like other testamentary documents, the owner can change their mind before death and revoke the Transfer on Death Instrument.
 This can be accomplished in one of two ways:

 - By the execution and recording of a new Transfer on Death Instrument which expressly revokes the prior instrument or is inconsistent with the prior Transfer on Death Instrument; or

 - By an instrument of revocation which expressly revokes the prior Transfer on Death Instrument.

-Just as in the original Transfer on Death Instrument requirements, all formalities, signatures and recordings must take place.
+- Provided all formalities, signatures and recordings take place.

-The attorneys at Bellas & Wachowski Attorneys at Law are experienced in all matters relating to estate planning and the Transfer on Death Instrument is another tool you can use to fashion the most effective disposition of your property upon your death.
-Call us for more information related to your estate planning needs.
+The experienced business and estate planning attorneys at Bellas & Wachowski have been helping business owners protect their assets and fashion the most effective disposition of property upon your death.
+Contact Attorney Misty Cygan for more information related to your estate planning needs.